manuelkiessling/manuel.kiessling.net/content/deploying-symfony2-applications-to-amazon-aws-with-scalarium.md

 </p>

 <p>
-You can look at a visual before-and-after comparison of all these changes on Github:
+You can look at a visual before-and-after comparison of all these changes on GitHub:
 <br>
 <a href="https://github.com/MyHammer/ScalariumExampleSymfony2Application/compare/d2fad2a06b82471c173bd211a59223075b87ab98...0392bed4c1bf5e08b98a48aff3fd71760c938a93"><img src="/images/github_comparison_symfony2_scalarium_environment-249x300.png" width="249" height="300"></a>